Over the years, I've had the good fortune to play in a number

 Lafyette on one of his aid missions.

-All in all it made for a very busy and fun summer, and now that I'm
+All in all it made for a very busy and fun summer.
+I was

 Check Theo's Calendar